ByAUJay

 - Scale (Post‑pilot)

-- Extend to new products: tokenized receivables or treasury rails using our asset tokenization accelerators; cross‑chain settlement and messaging with our cross‑chain solutions development.
+- Expand into new products: Think about tokenized receivables or treasury rails with our handy asset tokenization tools.
+Plus, we’ve got cross‑chain settlement and messaging covered through our cross‑chain solutions development.

-- Continuous compliance: quarterly control testing, PCI change windows, and SIG/SOC 2 updates embedded into release trains.
+- Keep up with compliance: We’re on it with quarterly control testing, PCI change windows, and SIG/SOC 2 updates all seamlessly integrated into our release cycles.

 What this looks like in practice (concrete examples)

-Example 1 — Card‑not‑present gateway closes PCI v4.0 gaps while shipping features
+- Example 1 -- Our Card‑Not‑Present gateway fills in PCI v4.0 gaps while rolling out new features

-- SAQ A environments flagged for missing payment‑page tamper detection and weak script governance.
-QSA warns AOC at risk; partner bank escalates.
+- We noticed that our SAQ A environments had some issues with payment-page tamper detection and weak script governance.
+Our QSA flagged the AOC as being at risk, and our partner bank took it up a notch.

-- We implemented subresource integrity + CSP nonces, a signed script bundle, and a change‑detection service that diffs checksums and pages on deltas; deployed a WAF with positive security model; added authenticated internal scans with vault‑rotated credentials.
-Result: clean evidence for 11.6.1/6.4.2/11.3.1.2, lower Magecart risk, and zero added checkout latency. (securitymetrics.com)
+- To tackle this, we introduced subresource integrity, added CSP nonces, put together a signed script bundle, and set up a change-detection service that checks diffs on checksums and pages.
+Plus, we rolled out a WAF with a positive security model and included authenticated internal scans using vault-rotated credentials.
+All this hard work resulted in solid evidence for 11.6.1/6.4.2/11.3.1.2, reduced Magecart risk, and guess what?
+No extra checkout latency! (securitymetrics.com)

-- Built ISO 20022 handlers (pacs.008/002), fraud scoring hooks, and a double‑entry FBO ledger; delivered SOC 2‑aligned policies and a filled SIG pack for onboarding.
-Result: production “receive” in 8 weeks, “send” in 12; ready for higher transaction limits and growing network participation. (frbservices.org)
+- So, we built ISO 20022 handlers (pacs.008/002), set up fraud scoring hooks, and created a double-entry FBO ledger.
+We also rolled out SOC 2-aligned policies and prepped a filled SIG pack for onboarding.
+The outcome?
+We nailed down production “receive” in just 8 weeks and “send” in 12.
+Now we're all set for higher transaction limits and expanding network participation.
+Check it out: (frbservices.org).

 - Services: blockchain integration.

-Example 3 — Embedded‑finance payouts move to Ethereum L2 economics
+Example 3 -- Moving Embedded-Finance Payouts to Ethereum L2 Economics

 Why boutique over Big 4 for this work

-- Senior‑to‑junior ratio and scope control: You get principal‑level engineers who understand both Solidity/ZK and payment ops, not a pyramid of generalists.
-That matters when the “bug” is a failed pacs.008 semantic rule or a blob fee spike.
+- Senior‑to‑junior ratio and scope control: You’ll get access to principal-level engineers who really know their stuff when it comes to Solidity/ZK and payment operations.
+This isn’t just a bunch of generalists; we’re talking about experts who can tackle tough issues like a messed-up pacs.008 semantic rule or a blob fee spike.

-- Compliance embedded in sprints: We ship features that also produce audit evidence—authenticated scans, WAF block mode, SRI/CSP headers, ISO 20022 validation logs, and IR artifacts for 8‑K.
+- Compliance embedded in sprints: We roll out features that also generate solid audit evidence--think authenticated scans, WAF block mode, SRI/CSP headers, ISO 20022 validation logs, and IR artifacts for 8‑K.

-- Procurement‑friendly by design: We walk in with SOC 2 Type II narratives, mapped controls, and a current SIG—so you get to keys faster. (aicpa-cima.com)
+- Procurement‑friendly by design: We come prepared with SOC 2 Type II narratives, mapped controls, and a fresh SIG--making it easier for you to get access to the keys quicker. (aicpa-cima.com)

 - Hard numbers your CFO/COO will appreciate:

-- L2 economics: post‑Dencun blob pricing has proven to compress DA costs at scale; design to that reality, not 2023 calldata pricing. (blog.ethereum.org)
+- L2 economics: Post-Dencun blob pricing has shown to trim down DA costs at scale.
+It’s smart to design with that in mind rather than sticking to 2023 calldata pricing. (blog.ethereum.org)

-- FedNow trajectory: >1,400 participants and rising; program for send/receive parity and higher value limits. (frbservices.org)
+- FedNow trajectory: There are over 1,400 participants and that number keeps climbing!
+Get ready for send/receive parity and increased value limits. (frbservices.org)

 Emerging best practices we’re standardizing into your builds

-- Payment‑page defense‑in‑depth: SRI+nonce CSP, subresource isolation, signed bundles, SSRF‑hardened fetch, and runtime change detection with <5 min MTTD. (securitymetrics.com)
+- Payment-page defense-in-depth: This includes using SRI+nonce CSP, subresource isolation, signed bundles, SSRF-hardened fetch, and keeping an eye on runtime changes with a mean time to detect (MTTD) of under 5 minutes.
+Check it out for more details! (securitymetrics.com)

 GTM metrics that matter to your executive team